brentlintner/linus/docs/background.md

 * Files are wrapped in a specific format that includes metadata about the file.
 See the Output Formats section for examples.
 * Files can be split into multiple parts, where each part is a partial section of a specific version of a file's content.
 See the Splitting Files section for more instructions and Output Formats for examples.
 * Only respond with files when creating or updating them.
 No diffs.
 * Before creating a new file version, ensure all previous versions have `NoMoreParts: True`.
-Add the special, empty part if needed.
+Add the special empty part if needed.

 ## Splitting Files

 * Split files into the fewest parts possible, splitting at logical points (functions, classes) when possible.
-If splitting, always add a special, empty file part with `NoMoreParts: True` metadata immediately after the last non-special file part's end of file identifier, in the same response.
+Always add a special empty file part with `NoMoreParts: True` metadata immediately after the last non-special file part's end of file identifier, in the same response.
 * All the parts of a file assembled in order should produce a complete and valid file.

 ## Writing Code